OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ##### OWASP MASVS

-- V5.1: "Data is encrypted on the network using TLS.
-The secure channel is used consistently throughout the app."
-- V5.2: "The TLS settings are in line with current best practices, or as close as possible if the mobile operating system does not support the recommended standards."
+- MSTG-NETWORK-2: "The TLS settings are in line with current best practices, or as close as possible if the mobile operating system does not support the recommended standards."
-- V5.3: "The app verifies the X.509 certificate of the remote endpoint when the secure channel is established.
+- MSTG-NETWORK-3: "The app verifies the X.509 certificate of the remote endpoint when the secure channel is established.
 Only certificates signed by a trusted CA are accepted."
-- V5.4: "The app either uses its own certificate store, or pins the endpoint certificate or public key, and subsequently does not establish connections with endpoints that offer a different certificate or key, even if signed by a trusted CA."
+- MSTG-NETWORK-4: "The app either uses its own certificate store, or pins the endpoint certificate or public key, and subsequently does not establish connections with endpoints that offer a different certificate or key, even if signed by a trusted CA."

 ##### CWE